 Shortly after incorporating a subsidiary in Dubai in 2017, Qpal caught the attention of Visa, the most prominent brand in global payments.
 An initial non-dilutive investment was made by Visa into the Scottish Fintech to drive cashless initiatives together in the Middle East, which enabled Qpal to leverage Visa’s expansive network of financial institutions and merchants to deliver digital commerce solutions in the form of QR-based mobile payments and Android-based m-POS software.

 Qpal has since pivoted, in late 2019 a return to the UK and streamlining of the business allowed for a new Open Baking business model to be formed.
 Capitalising on PSD2, and tailoring a model specifically for Telcos has seen early success as part of the Telefonica Wayra AI accelerator.

-The Qpal journey is only a few chapters down, and as growth continues internationally, the Fintech will always remain proud of its Scottish roots.
+The Qpal journey is only a few chapters down, with many twists already along the way.
+As international growth and aspiration continue, the Fintech will always remain proud of its Scottish roots.